 If you have questions about course reserve policies, or if you have not received a copy of your previous reserve list from a class you will be repeating, please contact Nga Tran at the Public Health Library, (510) 642-2511.

 Please provide these guidelines to whoever prepares your lists for Public Health Library reserves.

 Enter citations into the Course Reserve Request Form.
 Include author's name, title, and edition.
 If a desired book is owned by another UCB library and you wish to have it temporarily shelved here, please also include its call number and location.

 Please do not check out books from other UCB libraries to place on reserve at the Public Health Library.
 (This complicates the process and can result in fines from the owning unit.)
 Try to limit lists to a maximum of twenty-five items; there are many classes requiring reserves, but space to hold them and staff to process them are limited.

 If a course had reserves in a previous semester and is being offered again by the same faculty member now, a copy of the previous list should have been mailed to you prior to the beginning of the semester.
 If the same material is to be requested this year, just send that list back to the Public Health Library noting any needed changes.
 If the previous semester's list was expected but not received, contact Nga Tran at the Public Health Library, (510) 642-2511.

 Indicate a loan period (2 hours or 1 day), and whether or not a 2 hour item should be Library Use Only.
 If no preference is indicated, items will be given 2 hour loan period.

-Please consider making use of the Library's extensive collection of electronic books and electronic journals that instructors can make available as linked course readings in bspace or a course website.
+Please consider making use of the Library's extensive collection of electronic books and electronic journals.
+These items can be linked to bSpace, or bCourses.
 More information is available at eReadings@UC Berkeley.